SEQC: Stratify-Elaborate Quantum Compilation Towards Modular Hybrid Architectures: Background and Motivation

 Basis translation converts the gates of an input quantum circuit into gates that are physically supported on hardware.
-Monolithic quantum architectures typically support a so-called \emph{universal} basis gate set, where any unitary quantum operation can be constructed using solely the gates in the set~\cite{mike_and_ike}.
-Moreover, it has been shown that basis translation can be performed efficiently given the target gate set is universal, and the quantum circuit contains a fixed, finite number of qubits~\cite{Solovay–Kitaev}.
-Unfortunately, modular quantum architectures depend upon specialized links to connect otherwise-independent chiplets, and these links often don't support universal operations~\cite{niu2023low}.
-Thus, when algorithms like SABRE depend on the expectation of universality among qubit links, they may generate incompatible outputs when targeting modular architectures.
+Basis translation is a well-studied and efficiently solved compiler task given a universal target gate set~\cite{mike_and_ike,Solovay-Kitaev,qiskit2024}.
+Unfortunately, modular quantum architectures depend upon inter-module links that may only support data movement (e.g., SWAPs) and not universal operations~\cite{niu2023low}.
+Thus, compilers that depend on the expectation of universality among qubit links~\cite{qiskit_basis_translation_errors}, and do not expect these \emph{heterogeneous, non-universal} basis gate sets, can generate incompatible outputs when targeting modular architectures.

-\subsection{Optimization}
+\paragraph{Optimization}

-Quantum circuit optimization seeks to prune extraneous operations by finding opportunities to combine, eliminate, and/or parallelize quantum gates~\cite{optimization1}.
-Through commutation and cancellation identities, it is possible to search for optimization opportunities by iteratively transforming the quantum circuit without affecting the underlying operation~\cite{optimization1}.
-However, in general, optimization is highly time- and resource-intensive, with the problem scaling exponentially with respect to number of qubits and/or circuit depth \cite{qfactor}.
-As a result, partitioning, the division of a quantum circuit into \emph{blocks} of quantum gates, is a common tactic among optimization techniques \cite{qfactor, qgo, bqskit}.
-One major consideration in this process is demarcation, i.e., where and when to draw the line between blocks.
-Namely, one forfeits all optimization opportunities along boundaries of demarcation, so they must be carefully chosen to minimize negative impact on the output solution.
-From this perspective, modular architectures are naturally synergistic with partitioning, since cross-chiplet connections present a physically motivated boundary between operations.
+Quantum circuit optimization seeks to prune extraneous operations by combining, eliminating, and parallelizing quantum gates~\cite{optimization1}.
+Optimization is highly time and resource intensive, with the problem scaling exponentially to the number of qubits and circuit depth~\cite{qfactor}.
+As a result, partitioning, the division of a quantum circuit into \emph{blocks} of quantum gates, is an optimization technique~\cite{qfactor, qgo, bqskit}.
+One major consideration in this process is where and when to draw the line between blocks, as optimization opportunities are forfeited at these boundaries, which must be carefully chosen to minimize the negative impact on the output solution.
+Modular architectures are naturally synergistic with partitioning, since inter-module connections present physically motivated boundaries between operations.